Chaly MAH Chee Kheong

 Mr Wong also sits on the boards of three of Surbana Jurong’s member companies – SMEC, AETOS and Sino-Sun.
 He is Chairman of Sino-Sun.

 Mr Wong is a Board Member of the Building and Construction Authority (BCA), an agency under Singapore’s Ministry of National Development that regulates Singapore’s building and construction industry.
-He is an Adjunct Professor in the School of Mechanical & Aerospace Engineering at Singapore’s Nanyang Technological University.
+He is Chairman of the advisory board for Nanyang Technological University (NTU)’s College of Engineering and an Adjunct Professor in NTU’s School of Mechanical & Aerospace Engineering.
 He is also a member of the Corporate Advisory Board of the World Green Building Council.

 Mr Wong has held many key leadership positions across a number of industries over the last 40 years.
 Before Surbana Jurong, he was with CapitaLand for eight years.
 He was the CEO of CapitaLand Residential Singapore Limited and CapitaLand GCC Holdings, and also the Country CEO in charge of developing CapitaLand’s business in the Gulf Cooperation Council region.
 Mr Wong was CEO of Capitala, a joint venture company between CapitaLand Singapore and Mubadala Development Company in United Arab Emirates.

 Prior to that, from 2001 to 2006, Mr Wong was President & CEO of SembCorp Engineers and Constructors Pte Ltd (now known as Sembawang Engineers and Constructors) and was instrumental in advancing the company’s engineering and construction business in South Asia.